 Metal Disintegrators or MDM machines are manufactured for the specific purpose of removing broken tools from workpieces.
 The metal disintegration process removes a tap, bolt or drill leaving the hole intact and allowing a part to be reclaimed.

 Electrical discharge machines are also known as an EDM machine which uses non-conductive fluid with an electrode to remove metal.
 This may be accomplished with wire, hole or sinker EDM depending on the application.
 These machines vaporize the metal and remove it with the help of fluid.

-The difference between MDM and EDM is speed, cost and accuracy.
+The difference between MDM and EDM is speed, cost, and accuracy.
 MDM removes material very fast.
-MDM uses a spark erosion process commonly used for destructive cutting.
-Typical application includes broken tool extraction (taps, drills, reamers, drill bits) metallurgical sample excavation and bolt removal.
-There is no faster or efficient or cost effective method to remove broken tools, studs or fasteners than MDM.
+Using a spark erosion process MDM is commonly used for destructive cutting.
+Typical application includes broken tool extraction (taps, drills, reamers, drill bits) metallurgical sample excavation, and bolt removal.
+MDM is the fastest, most efficient, and most cost-effective method to remove broken tools, studs, or fasteners.